davidjamesstone/glupe/docs/readme.md

 Configuration files are found in the `config` directory.
 They are stored as JSON e.g. `server.json`.
 This file is excluded from the source control using a .gitignore entry.

-An example file should be included in the source control though, allowing others users to understand what settings are required but avoid including any sensitive data.
+An example file called `server.example.json` should be included in the source control though, allowing others users to understand what settings are required but avoid including any sensitive data.

 ### Config validation